LaganYT/LTunes-Flutter/README.md

 ### Bug fixes

-- For the animation of skipping a song, have it just animate the icon to slide in, the names should fade in

 - Try and optimize the code so it doesn't take up so much resources (make less laggy)

 - Add a setting to disable animation, default = animation on

 - Update link won't open on android, fix this

-- Fix the total duration when streaming being 0:00

-- When I switch songs have it pause the song and start a loading animation until the newly selected song is loaded